Plan Your Project to Fix Your Hot and Sticky Home

 - How do I find a qualified energy auditor?

-Remember, a high-quality Home Energy Audit will be a critical step for determining your project for creating a more comfortable home.
+Remember, a high-quality home energy audit provides a critical step for determining your project for creating a more comfortable home.
 However, the energy audit by itself doesn’t improve the conditions of the home at all.
-Only when actually install the prioritized recommendations will you lower your heating cooling costs and feel more comfortable in your home.
+Only installing the prioritized recommendations lowers your energy costs and feels more comfortable in your home.